Nelleke20/notebook.videoanalysis/README.md

 # notebook.videoanalysis

 ### Introduction
-wip - analyzing video data
+WIP - trying to detect and track objects on an aerial video

 #### Starting date
-..
+dec 2023

 #### Context
-WIP - trying to detect and track objects on an aerial video
+WIP - video is from a soccer game and I aim to detect the players and the ball

 #### Results